Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have gone over 221.5 combined points in 58 of 82 games this season.
+- In 56 of 82 games this season, Denver and its opponents have gone over 222.5 points.

-- The average point total in Denver's outings this year is 228.3, 6.8 more than this matchup's over/under.
+- Denver has an average point total of 228.3 in its matchups this year, 5.8 more points than this game's over/under.

-- Denver has been the favorite in 61 games this season and won 43 (70.5%) of those contests.
+- Denver has entered the game as favorites 61 times this season and won 43, or 70.5%, of those games.

-- Denver has a record of 19-6, a 76% win rate, when it's favored by -350 or more by oddsmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Nuggets have a 77.8% chance to win.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)